grompe/BTWTweak/patcher/readme.txt

-Grom PE's Better Than Wolves Total Conversion tweak mod v0.9b (Compatible with Better Than Wolves V4.8911+)
+Grom PE's Better Than Wolves Total Conversion tweak mod v0.9c (Compatible with Better Than Wolves V4.8911+)

 [********** Change Log ************]

 v0.9c

-- Backport correct tree tops textures

-(patcher update)

 - Removed restriction to Java 6/7 because of the way script engine was used.
   Now the patcher can run on OpenJDK or Java 8

 - Script fixes related to the above update.

+- Backport correct tree tops textures

+- Add Sprint key, default to Left Ctrl.
+This required updating the settings page to a scrollable list, which was borrowed from Minecraft Forge.

 v0.9b